 Spend the morning or a portion of the afternoon exploring the Olympic Discovery Trail, a paved 70+ mile path that meanders between Port Townsend and downtown Port Angeles and beyond.
 This scenic trail is a fun ride for the whole family, including Fido.
 From the Red Lion Hotel in downtown Port Angeles, pedal onto the trail for about a 3.5-mile round-trip out to Ediz Hook, a lengthy sandy spit that is responsible for the calm waters along the city’s harbor.
 As you head west on the trail, you’ll ride through the City’s waterfront park.
 Pause to admire a small taste of Port Angeles’ art around town as you pass numerous art sculptures.
 The Ediz Hook route is punctuated with several more city parks — including the Sail & Paddle Park where you can easily launch a kayak or paddleboard — a historic lighthouse now used by the U.S. Coast Guard Air Station, and plenty of picnic spots for spotting marine life and the 200+ species of birds that inhabit the area.
 Or just admire the Olympic Mountains sitting atop the cityscape.

-If you want to extend your biking adventure, rent an e-bike.
-You can pedal as much as you want until you need to take a breather.
+If you want to extend your biking adventure, rent an e-bike from Elwha eBike Adventures (located near the Olympic Adventure Trailhead and the Elwha River) or Discover E-Bike (located on the Port Angeles Waterfront Trail), you can pedal as much as you want until you need to take a breather.
 Then, turn on the electric assist for an easy-breezy ride.
+Adventures in Kayaking offers guided mountain bike tours for all levels as well as mountain bike rentals with very easy access to the Olympic Adventure Trail.